vidyagames998/vidyagames998.github.io/eldenring/index.md

 This boss should be possible even with a +1 halberd and not doing any of the optional rune farming or upgrading your imps.

-I would summon the sorcerer rogier (ai helper) at the yellow summon before the battle and cast your fanged imps.
-There's a Margit shackle you can get for 5k runes in the Murkwater cave by killing or keeping Patches alive, just east of the telescope in Limgrave.
-When used it traps the boss for like 5 seconds, but it's current utility is not worth the investment at this time.
+To make the fight easier you can get the Margit shackle for 5k runes.
+Just east of the telescope in Limgrave is a cave.
+Inside the gave is a mini boss called Patches.
+Kill him and use the bell bearing at the two sisters in the round table hold to buy the shackle.
+When used during the Margit fight it traps the boss for like 5 seconds and gives you plenty of time to just wail on him.

-After defeating the first boss, head to the gate talk to the guy and go through the front door.
-Storm your way into the castle and [run all the way to the North East](https://www.youtube.com/watch?v=1mBdjb-jQFI&t=53s) and get ready to fight the second boss.
+For additional help I would summon the sorcerer rogier (ai helper) at the yellow summon before the battle and cast your fanged imps immediately at the start of the fight.

-At this point you really want a +5 golden halberd and +5 fanged imps.
+After defeating the first boss, head to the gate, talk to the guy and go through the front door storming your way into the castle.
+You basically want to [run all the way to the North East](https://www.youtube.com/watch?v=1mBdjb-jQFI&t=53s) and get ready to fight the second boss.
+To make life easier if you follow the left side when running in and immediately turn around there's a grace right above the entrance.

-There's also a quick sidequest you need to do to unlock the helper for the boss.
-Just head back to the golden seed and there's a entrance with a hero class npc to talk to.
+Before fighting this boss I recommend getting a +5 golden halberd and +5 fanged imps.
+I also recommend doing a quick sidequest to unlock Nephelia who you can summon to help you fight the boss.
+From the grace before the boss turn around run past the troll and to the right of the golden seed there's a entrance with a female hero class npc.
+Unlocking Nephelia now and using her helps a lot for later on to track her down when doing Seluvis's quest.

 Now we can take on godrick the grafted

-Use the summon to get help against boss, cast contagious fury, cast golden vow, use physick, summon imps.
-Do some jump R1's and charged R2's.
+Use the npc summon to get help against boss, cast contagious fury, cast golden vow, use physick, step in side and summon imps.
+Run up and do some jump R1's and charged R2's.
 When he dies equip golden scarab for extra runes.

-Head east of stormveil castle along the long bridge path and get the Godrick great rune, you can use rare expensive consumable rune arcs to get a stat boost until you die.
+After the boss you can head east of stormveil castle along the long bridge path and get the Godrick great rune, you can use rare expensive consumable rune arcs to get a stat boost until you die.
 I'm not a fan of burning consumables like this so I don't use it often.
+You can also keep heading North and it'll take you to Liurnia.

 Next up is the raya lucaria castle.
 It's in the middle of Liurnia, you need to [get the key](https://www.youtube.com/watch?v=zy5em746nAQ) from behind the magic dragon west of the town.
-No need to kill the dragon.
+You do not need to kill the dragon.
 The Castle itself is very easy as a strength build.
 It's [linear](https://www.youtube.com/watch?v=f4jBaPFZAXM&t=174), just run through, make your way up, kill the red dog, then the queen.
 After killing the queen you get the ability to change spec with easily available [larval tears](https://www.youtube.com/watch?v=VauyWwBwiHA) and leave the strength build if you want and switch to something like a [magic build](https://www.youtube.com/watch?v=pi7eXTxb0vw).
 I would recommend against it though unless you love exploring as you will have to get a ton of different items.

 After Raya Lucaria, with two halves of the medallion you can go North East to the Altus Plateau and onward to the next tree sentinel (far north east).
 In this area you can also get a [+6 somber](https://www.youtube.com/watch?v=Au-l_deU86o) to upgrade halberd from a stone on the cliffs on the top left of the map on a guy in chair after climbing the first really long ladder if you haven't already.